 - Pedagogics: Subjects where you communicate and teach, as well as subjects that support this

 - General studies: Elementary music theory subjects

 - Entrepreneurial Studies: Subjects and projects that give you experience as an entrepreneur and similar

 Master’s degree (2 years)

-All master’s (MMus) programmes include Entrepreneurial Studies and are concluded with a master’s project.
+All master’s (MMus) programmes gives you the knowledge, skills, and qualifications necessary to become a musician or music teacher on the highest level.
+They are concluded with a master’s project.

 With a BMus degree, you may also apply for the Ear Training or Choir Conducting MMus programme.
 However, these MMus programmes do not include an instrument main subject.

 Soloist degree (2 years)